centrifugal/centrifugo/docs/content/server/configuration.md

 Default: false

 Enable mode when all clients can connect to Centrifugo without JWT connection token.
-In this case all connections will be treated as anonymous (i.e. with empty user ID) and only can subscribe to channels with `anonymous` option enabled.
+In this case all connections without token will be treated as anonymous (i.e. with empty user ID) and only can subscribe to channels with `anonymous` option enabled.

 #### sockjs_heartbeat_delay